sys0wn/jsPWN/README.md

 git clone https://github.com/sys0wn/jsPWN
 cd jsPWN
-chmod +x install.sh
+chmod +x installForZsh.sh
-./install.sh                !!!
+./installForZsh.sh                !!!
 This has to be run from with inside the jsPWN directory cloned from github !!!

 -----MANUAL-----